Newegg Black Friday 2020 sale: Huge deals on smart TVs, gaming PCs, laptops and so much more

 This massive 85-inch 4K TV is powered by a QLED panel with quantum dot tech that delivers superb color depth.
 The LED is edge-lit for better picture contrast with less light leakage.
 It includes Alexa and Bixby for voice control, a pair of USB ports and Samsung's smart TV interface.
 Read our Samsung Q70 review here.

 This LG BX Series 65-inch 4K UHD Smart TV delivers OLED display quality for $500 off right now.
-You get Dolby Vision IQ and Dolby Atmos for audio, webOS for video streaming, and it's all controllable via LG's Magic Remote.
+You get Dolby Vision IQ and Dolby Atmos for audio and WebOS for video streaming, and it's all controllable via LG's Magic Remote.
 The display is compatible with both G-Sync and FreeSync for tear-free gaming visuals if you connect a PC or gaming console.

 This Intel Core i7 gaming laptop has a GeForce RTX 2070 GPU, 16GB RAM and combines a 512GB solid-state drive with a 1TB hard drive for storage.
 It's currently priced at $1,400 for Black Friday but you can get an extra $100 off by applying promo code 4STUDENT at checkout.